 The Stadler Fellow in Literary Editing serves as a poetry editor for West Branch, Bucknell's nationally-recognized literary journal.
 The editorial fellow screens poetry submissions, serves on the editorial committee, assists in proofreading, and, optionally, compiles a special poetry feature for the journal.
 The fellow may also contribute to other Stadler Center editorial projects.
 In June, the fellow serves together with the Stadler Fellow in Literary Arts Administration as a staff poet in the Bucknell Seminar for Undergraduate Poets.

-Each of these one-year fellowships carries with it a stipend of at least $32,000 and health benefits.
-Since this is a residential fellowship, we expect fellows to live in the immediate Lewisburg area, to hold no other teaching, graduate study, or fellowship obligations, and to participate fully in the life of the Bucknell literary community during the fellowship period.
+Since these are residential fellowships, we expect fellows to live in the immediate Lewisburg area; to hold no other professional, academic, or fellowship obligations; and to participate fully in the life of the Bucknell literary community during the fellowship period.